hanabi/hanabi.github.io/variant-specific/Pink.md

 ### No Order Chop Moves

 * At the beginning of the game, when you get a clue that touches multiple 1's, you are supposed to play them from right-to-left (in exactly in the same way that you would in a no variant game).
 * Players are not allowed to *Order Chop Move*, because they could be misplaying a pink card.
-(See the following two sections, which are related.)
+(Also see the following two sections, which are related.)

 ### Pink Fix Clues (on 1's)